cyx2/leafylink/README.md

 The application uses a single Atlas cluster, and the `ENV` variable specifies the Atlas `db` used by the application.
 Within each `db`, the `collection` is a fixed value, `mappings`.

 ## Usage
 Leafylink is deployed via Heroku.
-Locally, it can be run without arguments, via `go run .`
+Locally, it can be run without arguments (as long as a `.env` file exists in the project root directory), via `go run .`

 There are two methods of usage:
 * Application root URL